infinum/Android-GoldenEye/README.md

 #### Manually set Camera API

 You can manually set Camera API and override default GoldenEye behavior.
+You can call `GoldenEye.preferredCameraApi(Context)` to check which
+Camera API will be used by default.
 It can be useful to force Camera1 API as it is more consistent when taking pictures with FlashMode.ON than Camera2.
 The issue with Camera1 is that some newer devices would **crash** when trying to record a video so be very cautious.

 ```kotlin
 GoldenEye.Builder(activity)